 The park is fairly remote, too, and the biggest town with ample places to stay is Redding, which is about 70 miles away.
-The park also has camping opportunities, but it’s important to make a reservation to secure a spot.
+The park also has camping opportunities, but it’s important to reserve a spot.

 14. Lake Perris

-The lake offers some unique activities, like waterfowl hunting days, where part of the lake closes to everyone but hunters who have reservations.
+The lake offers some unique activities, like waterfowl hunting days, where part of the lake is close to everyone but hunters who have reservations.
 Other activities include fishing, hiking trails, swimming, and bicycling.
-The lake offers camping opportunities for tent campers and travelers with R.V.s.
+The lake offers camping opportunities for tent campers and travelers with RVs.

-If you want to stay in a hotel, motel, or vacation home during your visit to Lake Perris, anywhere in Riverside is a suitable location.
-You can also stay just about anywhere in Southern California and easily reach the lake.
+If you want to stay in a hotel, motel, or vacation home while visiting Lake Perris, anywhere in Riverside is a suitable location.
+You can also stay anywhere in Southern California and easily reach the lake.
 It’s a quick day trip from L.A.
 County, Orange County, and even San Diego County.

-See Related: Fun & Best Things to Do in Big Sur, California
+See Related: Things to Do in Big Sur, California

 15. Lake Berryessa

 If you’re visiting San Fran and want to take a day trip from the city or anywhere in the Bay Area, Lake Berryessa is an excellent choice.
-Like other lakes created by reservoirs, Lake Berryessa offers loads of recreational opportunities in and around its 150 miles of shoreline.
+Like other lakes created by reservoirs, Lake Berryessa offers many recreational opportunities in and around its 150 miles of shoreline.